codurance/site/src/_posts/2020-07-18-packaging-with-packer.md

 `amazon-ebs` means that we are going to have a virtual machine backed by Elastic Block Storage, That's Amazon's hard drive service.
 Then some basic information so we can connect to aws and the base image that we are going to use.

 In this case, we are using the `source_ami_filter` which searches all the public images in AWS.
 Filtering by the name, which accepts wildcards, the virtualisation type is set to `hvm` that is full hardware virtualisation, and an image that will use `EBS` as the main partition.
 To avoid bringing images from people we don't know, the `owners` filter is set to a specific owner.
 Then `most_recent` so we can get an image with the latest patches.
+If you ever worked with Terraform you will notice that is the same idea in filtering with a slighting differ syntax from `HCL`.

 In case you have a specific AMI you can use the `source_ami` option.